|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 8. A high priority for the IESO is to identify the required energy transmission corridors and to get Ontario legislation passed that:

-a) Prevents any new development along these corridors;
+a) Prevents any further new development along these corridors;

-b) Provides a long term mechanism for Hydro One Networks Inc. (HONI) to purchase property along these corridors at fair market price as these properties come on the market.
+b) Provides a long term mechanism for Hydro One Networks Inc. (HONI) to purchase property along these corridors at fair market value as these properties come on the market.

 9. By exercising this purchase mechanism, over a period of about 40 years most of the properties in the path of the contemplated new energy transmission corridors could be acquired at fair market price without dispute or political conflict.

-10. The IESO should also consider use of the same corridors for future roadway, natural gas and commuter rail services.
-The main issue with commuter rail services is the requirement for large parking areas adjacent to each rail station.
-For example, it might be prudent for the provincial government to purchase the Buttonville Airport as a future commuter rail station.
+10. The IESO should also consider use of the same corridors for future roadway, hydrogen gas and commuter rail services.
+A major issue with commuter rail services is the requirement for large parking areas adjacent to each rail station.
+For example, it would likely be prudent for the provincial government to purchase the Buttonville Airport as a future commuter rail station.
 In the interim this property could continue to be used as an airport.
 Similar areas of land should be purchased near Aurora, Newmarket, Sharon, Queensville and Keswick to allow for a 500 kV power line and a commuter rail line parallel to Hwy 404.

-11. Hydro One should also purchase an east-west 500 kV energy transmission corridor through the north edge of East Gwillimbury and on through Bradford while this land is still readily available.
-In the future this corridor will be essential to provide east-west energy transmission and an east-west highway connection north of the GTA.
+11. Hydro One should also purchase an east-west 500 kV energy transmission corridor through the north edge of East Gwillimbury and on through Bradford while this land is still available at a reasonable price.
+In the future this corridor will be essential to provide east-west energy transmission redundancy and an east-west highway connection north of the GTA.

 500 kV TRANSMISSION CORRIDOR DETAILS:

-From a land use planning and zoning perspective it is a good idea to zone the energy transmission corridor 800 m wide and restrict the land use in the radius range 200 m to 400 m from the large diameter high pressure gas pipeline axis to agricultural uses.
-This planning concept accomplishes the dual objective of increasing the safety setback from the large diameter high pressure natural gas pipeline and reducing the impacts of highway noise, railway noise and electricity transmission line proximity on nearby populations.
+From a land use planning and zoning perspective it is a good idea to zone the energy transmission corridor 800 m wide and restrict the land use within 400 m of the large diameter high pressure gas pipeline axis to agricultural uses.
+This planning concept accomplishes the dual objective of increasing the safety setback from the large diameter high pressure gas pipeline and reducing the impacts of highway noise, railway noise and electricity transmission line proximity on nearby populations.

-A major problem with routing large diameter high pressure natural gas pipelines through urban areas is that these pipelines are subject to occasional long term spontaneous rupture failure.
+A major problem with routing large diameter high pressure gas pipelines through urban areas is that these pipelines are subject to occasional spontaneous rupture failure.
 Each such rupture failure causes an initial combustion free rupture explosion, a huge roaring noise, a deafening delayed ignition explosion and a tremendous ongoing fire.
 The explosions and fire usually destroy nearby electricity and water services.
-In practice the natural gas fire can only be extinguished by valving off the pipeline both upstream and downstream from the rupture.
-The radiant energy from the natural gas fire can cause spontaneous ignition of buildings up to 250 m from the pipe rupture location.
+In practice the fire can only be extinguished by valving off the pipeline both upstream and downstream from the rupture.
+The radiant energy from the gas fire at the rupture can cause spontaneous ignition of buildings up to 250 m from the pipe rupture location.
 The initial rupture explosion throws rocks, pipe sections and other debris high into the air.
-This falling debris can cause lethal damage hundreds of metres away.
+This falling debris and burning embers can cause lethal damage hundreds of metres away.
 The pressure pulse from the delayed ignition explosion can blow out windows as far as 1.6 km from the rupture location.

 R = radial distance from a natural gas pipeline rupture